WSJP (AM)

-WSJP (1640 AM) is a radio station licensed to Sussex, Wisconsin and owned by Relevant Radio.
+WSJP (1640 kHz) is an American AM radio station licensed to Sussex, Wisconsin and owned by Relevant Radio.
 It broadcasts Catholic-based religious programming; along with WSJP-FM (100.1), it is one of two Relevant Radio stations in the Milwaukee metropolitan area.

 History

-WSJP began as the "expanded band" twin to a station broadcasting on the standard AM band, which originally signed on in 1979 as WCQL (Waukesha County Quality Listening), a highly directional daytime-only station licensed to Pewaukee at 1370 AM.
-After a failure to generate adequate ratings or revenue, the station's owners, George and Mary Scoufis, experimented with a contemporary Christian music format in the early 1980s until it was sold to a group of investors.
-Those investors turned the station into a 24-hour station (requiring the change in community of license to Sussex), changed the call letters to WGNW and launched a news-talk format.
-However the low power prevented the station from ever seriously competing against powerhouses like WTMJ and WISN.
+WSJP began as the "expanded band" twin to a station broadcasting on the standard AM band, which originally signed on in 1979, as WCQL (Waukesha County's Quality Listening), a highly directional daytime-only station licensed to Pewaukee on 1370 kHz.
+After a failure to generate adequate ratings or revenue with an adult standards format, that station's owners, George and Mary Scoufis (SKR Incorporated), experimented with contemporary Christian music until 1983, when it was sold to a group called Dri-Four Incorporated (which later became L & L Pewaukee Ventures).
+Those investors expanded the operation into a 24-hour station (requiring the change in community of license to Sussex), changed the call sign to WGNW and launched a news/talk format.
+However the low-power directional signal prevented the station from ever seriously competing against powerhouses like WTMJ and WISN.

-In 1985, the owners ended the news talk format, and entered into a local marketing agreement with Wisconsin Petra Productions, which changed the call letters to WKSH, re-branded the station as KS-14 and programmed a Christian rock music format.
+In 1985, the owners ended the news-talk format, and entered into a local marketing agreement (LMA) with Wisconsin Petra Productions, which changed the callsign to WKSH, re-branded the station as KS-14 and programmed a Christian rock music format.
 Later, a group called Heir Force Ministries operated the station for a number of years.
-In the 1990s the station's programming was taken over by Life Message who changed the format to a more conservative mix of teaching and inspirational music.
+In the 1990s, the station's programming was taken over by Life Message, who changed the format to an even more conservative mix of teaching and inspirational music, which continued until L & L sold the station to Disney in 2002, for $2.6 million.

 Expanded Band assignment

-On March 17, 1997 the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WKSH authorized to move from 1370 kHz to 1640 kHz.
+On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WKSH authorized to move from 1370 kHz to 1640 kHz.
 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
 The new station on 1640 AM was originally assigned the call sign WAZI.
-On August 10, 1998 the two stations swapped call letters, with WKSH going to 1640 AM, and WAZI transferred to 1370 AM.
-On December 15, 1999, the license for 1370 AM was then cancelled, as station programming moved to 1640 kHz.
+On August 10, 1998, the two stations swapped call signs, with WKSH going to 1640 AM, and WAZI transferred to 1370 AM.
+On December 15, 1999, the license for 1370 AM was cancelled, as station programming moved to 1640 kHz.